awsdocs/amazon-s3-developer-guide/doc_source/notification-content-structure.md

 ```

 The following are example messages:
-+ Test message—When you configure an event notification on a bucket, Amazon S3 sends the following test message:
++ Test message—When you configure an event notification on a bucket, Amazon S3 sends the following test message\.

   ```
   1. {